AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 An interesting feature of big reals is that they support quotients.
 In fact,
-we can simply assign `2/3` to a big real variable:
+we can simply assign `2/3` to a big real variable.
+(Note that we're able to
+omit the decimal points, as we write :ada:`2/3` instead of :ada:`2.0 / 3.0`.)
+For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Big_Real_Quotient_Conversion